Getting a Quilt ready for Quilting!

 Quilting this block is going to be very interesting.
 I am going to shadow quilt it, as I call it.
 1/4" in from the seam, around each coloured and white section.
 I will shadow quilt around the outside of the shape in the grey for the background.
 What I will do in the larger black spaces is yet to be decided.......

-When I prepare a quilt for sandwiching, I certaining iron the backing to avoid creases from being on a bolt and I iron the quilt top to ensure every join is nice and flat and there are no creases or wrinkles.
-I don't have a huge table for laying out the quilt and I can't use the floor, so I use my table on wheels, very versatile, has travelled many kilometres with me as I have had it for years.......
+When I prepare a quilt for sandwiching, I certainly iron the backing to avoid creases from being on a bolt and I iron the quilt top to ensure every join is nice and flat and there are no creases or wrinkles.
+I don't have a huge table for laying out the quilt and I can't use the floor, so I use my table on wheels, very versatile, has travelled many kilometres with me as I have had it for many years.......
 I drape the backing, wadding and position the quilt top.
-I use weights to hold in position while I start the pinning process, making sure I smooth the three layers whenevery I move the quilt.
+I use weights to hold in position while I start the pinning process, making sure I smooth the three layers when ever I move the quilt.
 It can be a slow process, but so important, you don't want lumps or bumps appearing.
 When the quilt is pinned I roll (or fold) the quilt ready to move to the quilting machine.

 Comments